cosmos/cosmos-sdk/examples/examples.md

 basecli tx <INSERT HASH HERE>
 ```

-It will return the details of the transaction hash, such as how many coins were send and to which address, and on what block it occured.
+It will return the details of the transaction hash, such as how many coins were send and to which address, and on what block it occurred.

 That is the basic implementation of basecoin!